The Backlash To Green Book, Explained

 "He fired Tony," Maurice told Shadow and Act.
 “Which is consistent with the many firings he did with all of his chauffeurs over time…Tony would not open the door, he would not take any bags, he would take his [chauffeur’s] cap off when Donald got out of the car, and several times Donald would find him with the cap off, and confronted him.
 When you hear that Tony had been with him for 18 months, I can assure you, no chauffeur lasted with my brother for 18 months."

 In fact, Shirley never wanted this movie to be made.
-When Nick Vallelonga, Tony's son, approached Shirley with the idea of a movie years ago, Edwin Shirley III, Shirley's nephew, recalled how his uncle "flatly refused".
+When Nick Vallelonga, Tony's son, approached Shirley with the idea of a movie years ago, Edwin recalled Shirley "flatly refused."
 Shirley feared he would have no control over his appearance in the movie.
 Having seen the movie, Edwin says he finally understands his uncle's hesitance.
-"I feel terrible that I was actually trying to urge him to do this in the 1980s, because everything that he objected to back then has come true now," he told Shadow and Act.
+“I feel terrible that I was actually trying to urge him to do this in the 1980s, because everything that he objected to back then has come true now,” he told Shadow and Act.

 Advertisement